vpicavet/dkr-ms/README.md

 Presentation
 ------------

-This Docker image is a container with a MapServer Setup, featuring the MapServer suite.It is based on Ubuntu 14.04.
+This Docker image is a container with a MapServer Setup, featuring the MapServer suite.It is based on Ubuntu 14.04 and UbuntuGIS packages.

 Build and/or run the container
 ------------------------------